LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/Predefined-dashboards.md

 ## Predefined dashboards

-LiveEngage comes with a set of predefined dashboards which offer ready made reports.
+The Conversational Cloud comes with a set of predefined dashboards which offer ready made reports.
 These predefined dashboards can be used out of the box, or manipulated to create customized reports which contain unique key performance indicators.

 The data currently available in the predefined dashboards are as follows: